edespino/cloudberry-site/docs/sql-stmts/drop-conversion.md

 ## Compatibility

 There is no `DROP CONVERSION` statement in the SQL standard.
-The standard has `CREATE TRANSLATION` and `DROP TRANSLATION` statements that are similar to the Cloudberry Database `CREATE CONVERSION` and `DROP CONVERSION` statements.
+The standard has `CREATE TRANSLATION` and `DROP TRANSLATION` statements that are similar to the Apache Cloudberry `CREATE CONVERSION` and `DROP CONVERSION` statements.

 ## See also